 After we published Quality Center tutorial 1, we figured it would help our readers immensely if we add an article that elaborates the download and installation procedure for ALM/QC 11.52.
 After all, you will enjoy these tutorials to the fullest if you can install and practice Quality Center Software at your home or office system.
 So we have introduced one more installation guide tutorial in our original 4 tutorial series.

-HP ALM/QC installation is little bit tricky, but this comprehensive installation guide makes it super easy with exact steps and screen shots you need to follow in order to install and start using HP Quality Center test management software on your machine.
+HP ALM/QC installation is a little bit tricky, but this comprehensive installation guide makes it super easy with exact steps and screenshots you need to follow in order to install and start using HP Quality Center test management software on your machine.

 Let’s get started.

 What You Will Learn:

 Step #1: Download: The first step is to download latest HP Quality Center/ALM software (HP ALM 11.52).

 To do so, please use the following link: Download HP ALM/QC

 In this page, use the “Trials and Demos” drop-down and choose “HP ALM 11.5 English SW E-media Evaluation”.

 (Click on images to enlarge)

 If you have not registered with HP, do so quickly and when the following screen appears to choose the version you need depending on the OS you have.
 I will choose the first one.